Admit it: cleaning your garage floor isn’t high on your priority list for this weekend, right?

 Garage wall panels made of plywood or drywall can bloat, expand, and show water stains if wet enough.
 Worse yet, they could start to develop mold if they don’t dry out properly.

-Cover your electrical outlets and baseboards with a plastic tarp before hosing out your garage, especially if using a pressure washer.
+Cover your electrical outlets and garage baseboards with a plastic tarp before hosing out your garage, especially if using a pressure washer.

 Step 3: Tackle Tough Stains First